MitchellMarkGeorge/Mindful/README.md

 npm install
 ```

-Run dev build (files will be watched)
+Run dev build (files will be watched and rebuilt on file changes)

 ```
 npm run build